-However, some people may feel as if they are stuck in grief.
-They may experience prolonged or complicated grief.
-In fact, the most recent loss may uncover or trigger many other former loses and the person my feel overwhelmed.
-Symptoms and signs of complicated grief may include intense sorrow or emotional pain at the thought of your loved one, preoccupation with the deceased, feeling alone or detached from others since the death, bitterness or anger related to the loss, extreme focus on reminders of the loved one or excessive avoidance of reminders, and difficulty or reluctance to pursue interests since the loss or plan for the future.
+However, some people may get stuck in grief.
+They may experience so called prolonged or complicated grief.
+Frequently, a recent loss may trigger many other past loses and the person my feel overwhelmed.
+Symptoms and signs of complicated grief may include intense sorrow or emotional pain at the thought of your loved one, preoccupation with the deceased, feeling alone or detached from others, bitterness or anger related to the loss, extreme focus on reminders of the loved one or excessive avoidance of reminders, and difficulty to pursue interests or plan for the future.

-If you fee stuck, overwhelmed, or need help with any other aspects of grief & loss, feel free to contact me.
+If you feel stuck, overwhelmed, or need help with any other aspects of grief & loss, please contact me today.
 Therapies such as Accelerated Resolution Therapy, EMDR, Mindfulness, Art Therapy, and Cognitive Behavioral Therapy can be very helpful with the grieving process.

 To contact me, please fill out the form below: